 As many of you already know, we recently became dairy goat owners again.
 So I suppose it’s no surprise that goats are so much on my mind lately.

-Something about goats that continually astonishes me is how low maintenance they are.
-Oh, they want you to think they’re high maintenance alright, whining if they even think its going to rain and all that, but their actual requirements are surprising low.
+Something about goats that continually astonishes me is how low-maintenance they are.
+Oh, they want you to think they’re high maintenance, alright, whining if they even think it’s going to rain and all that, but their actual requirements are surprisingly low.

-So what would it take to get in the family dairy business?
+So what would it take to get into the family dairy business?

 - Grass and/or hay.
-Grass is best of course.
-As I said above, The average back yard really should be able to provide the needed roughage.
+The grass is best, of course.
+As I said above, The average backyard really should be able to provide the needed roughage.

 - Shelter.
 As I mentioned, goats aren’t overly fond of rain.
 A large dog house should do the trick, although you may need to make the entrance larger.
 I did a quick search on Craigslist and found a really nice one for $40.

 - Alfalfa pellets or hay.
-We supplement with alfalfa rather than he traditional goat feed for extra nutrients in the interest of remaining entirely grass-fed.
-Our goat eats one quart at each milking (twice/day).
-At that rate, a 50 pound bag ($15) should last about a month.
+We supplement with alfalfa rather than the traditional goat feed for extra nutrients in the interest of remaining entirely grass-fed.
+Our goat eats one quart at each milking (twice a day).
+At that rate, a 50-pound bag ($15) should last about a month.

 - Milk filters.
 My favorite?
 A nylon curtain from goodwill, sterilized and cut into 12” square sections.
 These can be washed and reused almost indefinitely.
-Should costs $2 or less.
+Should cost $2 or less.

 - Jars.
 Quart jars, half gallon jars, spaghetti sauce jars, whatever suits your fancy.